IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/view-what-business-partners-would-see.md

-# How to view what business partners would on a collection
+# How to View What Business Partners Would on a Collection

 In this runbook we will walk through how to view what business partners would see on IBM Technology Zone collections!